RoboJackets/robocup-software/doc/contributing.md

 repostory as if they were on the classroom whiteboard.

-In software this can be particularly useful if a team member is working on some new code that may be perfect yet, but isn't ready to be folded into master.
+In software this can be particularly useful if a team member is working on some new code that may not be perfect yet, but isn't ready to be folded into master.
 This may happen when you cannot continue work without getting the somewhat related progress from someone else.
 You should understand that when pulling from someone else, they take no responsibility for any problems their updates may cause for you.
+This is a decently advanced concept for those new to distributed environments, and won't be used too often.
+We encourage you learn more about this independently if interested.

 ### Overall Workflow (important)
 If you read the previous sections, you may be a little overwhelmed.
 This section